-Estimated 30/06/15 \$,000
+Estimated 30/06/16 \$,000

 Gross borrowings 0

-Less: Cash and investments 1,222
+Less: Cash and investments 90

-Equals: Net debt (1,222)
+Equals: Net debt (90)

 Add: Trade and other payables 126

 Add: Provisions for employee entitlements 93

 Less: Trade and other receivables 167

-Equals: Net financial liabilities (1,170)
+Equals: Net financial liabilities (38)

-Net Financial Liabilities Ratio (31%)
+Net Financial Liabilities Ratio (1%)

 The negative result indicates that Council is in a net financial assets position.
 The local government sector wide results for this financial indicator usually fall between 0% and 100%.
-It is expected however that these amounts of cash on hand will be spent in a strategic manner over the next few years.